Introduction to Perl

 • I/O

-Note: During the class sessions many aspects of the material will be illustrated live using the Jupyter notebook web application.
-Attendees are welcome to follow these parts with their own laptops.
-They will need to configure their laptops to use the TAMULink wireless network.
-Relevant details on this can be found at: http://tamulink.tamu.edu/
+Note: During the class sessions many aspects of the material will be shown live using the Jupyter Notebook web application.
+Attendees will follow along and practice these parts on their own laptops.